 The P&C Association organises major fundraising events throughout the year.
 Parental input is essential for the success of these events.
 All monies raised go to the school to benefit the children through new equipment, resources and special programs.

 The P&C Association operates the canteen, uniform shop, school banking and fitness program.
 Managed by small sub-committees these operations rely on parent volunteers.
 Parent involvement in any way is much needed, encouraged and appreciated.
 With the support of all parents, the Association makes a distinct and positive contribution to the development of our school community.

-Teachers are on call from 8.40am – 9.00am to provide assistance to students if needed.
-Students should not be on the school grounds before 8.40am and are not permitted on playground equipment before school.
-Students assemble in class lines on the asphalt beside the north playground at 8.57am for daily announcements.
+A teacher is on duty from 8.35am – 9.00am to provide assistance to students if needed.
+Students should not be on the school grounds before 8.35am and are not permitted on playground equipment before school.
+Students assemble in class lines on the basketball court at 8.57am for daily announcements.

 After school students may go on playground equipment if under direct supervision of a parent or carer.

 Children who turn 4 years of age by 30 April in the school year are eligible to commence preschool at the beginning of the school year.
 Preschool enrolments commence on the first day of Term 2, in the year prior to preschool.
 All preschool enrolments are completed online on the Education and Training Directorate website.